lupyuen/lupyuen.github.io/src/privilege.md

 - [__"Boot NuttX on Star64"__](https://lupyuen.github.io/articles/nuttx2#boot-nuttx-on-star64)

-But strangely it hangs while waiting for the UART to be ready!
+But strangely it loops forever while waiting for the UART to be ready!

-__What's inside u16550_serialin?__
+_What's inside u16550_serialin?_

 ```c
 u16550_serialin(   // Read UART Register...